katywatkins/not-your-average-bird/README.md

 ## Current Status:
-* not looking at much beyond mobile/small screen view yet.
+* not looking at anything beyond a mobile/small screen view yet
-* trying to make this function without Javascript (and hopefully figuring out branching in the process)
+* backtracking and removing all javascript because I forgot about progressive enhancement (fail!), and trying to figure out how branches work in the process

 ## I’m doing this to: